Social networks are the biggest social phenomenon resulting from the current digital transformation

 New technologies and mainly, smartphones, have encouraged the use and installation of social networks in our day today.

 This entails that data like this is collected:

 1. Time spent

-We dedicate an average of 2 hours and 15 minutes a day to consult our social networks, apart from the time we use to surf the Internet.
+We dedicate an average of 2 hours and 15 minutes a day to consulting our social networks, apart from the time we use to surf the Internet.

-In total, each month, we spend 68 hours scrolling on our walls, consult publications and generate content for our profiles.
+In total, each month, we spend 68 hours scrolling on our walls, consulting publications and generating content for our profiles.

 2. Number of users